segment11/velo/doc/hash_buckets/README.md

 - when all chunk segments files are half full, it will begin to merge chunk segments from the first file
-- when new chunk segments are written, it will merge chunk segments relative to the first file, always keep 1/3 or half chunk segments are available to write new value bytes
+- when new chunk segments are written, it will merge chunk segments relative to the first file, always keep 1/3 or half chunk segments are available to write new value bytes, this means waste some disk space, but for performance
-- once a merge job only merge chunk segments those are in the same wal group, so when compare to exists keys stored in key buckets it will only need read 16 or 32 key buckets, for performance
+- once a merge job only merge chunk segments those are in the same wal group, so when compare to exists keys stored in key buckets it will only need read 16 or 32 key buckets (once io read), for performance
 - before write chunk segments when one wal group is full, it will pre-read 1-2 chunk segments with the same wal group need to merge, and compare the keys with key buckets together, so actually, the merge job is not so heavy, this is designed for performance / low latency